 The Three Disciplines of Business Models

 A successful business strategy delivers its objectives.
 That means the revenue it generates must be profitable.
-In fact, revenue, growth, and market share are irrelevant if your strategy does not achieve profitability.
-There are three disciplines of operating or business models1.
+Revenue, growth, and market share are irrelevant if your strategy does not achieve profitability.
+There are three disciplines of operating models or business models1.
 You must clearly lead in one discipline and be competitive in the other two.

 - High performance products with high margins

 - Development, design, fast to market

 - Dynamic markets

 A company that focuses on customer intimacy focuses on the customer experience.
 This includes

 - A focus on solutions, delivery, and lifetime value